 • “China X” A action rpg set in china, past and future - the combat is context sensitive

-X = Punch Y = Kick A = Grapple B = Perry - modulated by direction and near by entities.
+X = Punch Y = Kick A = Grapple B = Perry - modulated by direction and near by entities

+The future’s Electric

 • Title Screen Idea - The bg to the title screen is actually the opening 3d scene.
 So pressing start the menu fades away and the 3d bg becomes the opening scene of the game.

 “Where Am I?” - a man wakes within a mysterious place, he must find his way out.